How Does Cannabis Help With Anxiety?

 As you monitor effects to adjust your dose, remember that ingestible CBD products have a delayed onset time – it can take up to 1.5 hours to experience the full effects of tinctures or capsules.
 Of course, these types of products also provide lengthy relief, and many people report that the effects last all day!

 CBD vaporizers are a bit more tricky to dose unless you find a vape pen with a metered timer, and still, it’s hard to be sure.
-However, the effects kick in quickly when vaping CBD, so you can easily monitor and adjust the dose as needed.
+However, the effects kick in quickly when vaping CBD for anxiety, so you can easily monitor and adjust the dose as needed.
 Try starting with one or two puffs off the CBD vape you choose, and then wait 10-15 minutes to monitor the effects.
 Then, you can essentially “stack” on a new dose every 10 minutes until the desired effects are reached.

 A Note About CBD and Drug Interactions